mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Some applications may wish to enforce ACLs to limit addition or removal of group members, to privileged clients or users.
 Others may wish to require authorization from the current group members or a subset thereof.
+Such policies can be implemented at the application layer, on top of MLS.
 Regardless, MLS does not allow for or support addition or removal of group members without informing all other members.

 Once a client is part of a group, the set of devices controlled by the